Sviatoslav I: Death and aftermath

 Following Sviatoslav's death, tensions among his sons grew.
 A war broke out between his legitimate sons, Oleg and Yaropolk, in 976, at the conclusion of which Oleg was killed.
 In 977, Vladimir fled abroad to escape Oleg's fate where he raised an army of Varangians and returned in 978.
 Yaropolk was killed, and Vladimir became the sole ruler of Kievan Rus'.

 Art and literature

 Sviatoslav has long been a hero of Belarusian, Russian, and Ukrainian patriots due to his great military successes.
 His figure first attracted attention of Russian artists and poets during the Russo-Turkish War (1768–1774), which provided obvious parallels with Sviatoslav's push towards Constantinople.
-Russia's southward expansion and the imperialistic ventures of Catherine II in the Balkans seemed to have been legitimized by Sviatoslav's campaigns eight centuries earlier.
+Russia's southward expansion and the imperialistic ventures of Catherine II in the Balkans seemed to have been legitimised by Sviatoslav's campaigns eight centuries earlier.